-Ed 559 Guidance Graduate Project 3 credits Scholarly graduate project designed to improve some aspect of education.
+Scholarly study and reporting of a curriculum field problem.
+Emphasis on application of completed research and design to an actual situation.
+Prerequisite: Approval of Coordinator. (fall, winter, spring, summer) - Ed 539 Curriculum Graduate Project 3 credits Scholarly graduate project designed to improve some aspect of education.
 For non-thesis degrees.
-Prerequisites: graduate core requirements and approval of project coordinator and major mentor. (fall, winter, spring, summer)
+Prerequisites: Graduate core requirements and approval of Coordinator. (fall, winter, spring, summer) - Ed 540 Fundamentals of Curriculum